eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

    :dedent: 8

 |DomainParticipantFactory::set_default_participant_qos-api|
-member function also accepts the value :code:`PUBLISHER_QOS_DEFAULT` as input argument.
+member function also accepts the value :code:`PARTICIPANT_QOS_DEFAULT` as input argument.
 This will reset the current default DomainParticipantQos to the default constructed value
 |DomainParticipantQos::DomainParticipantQos-api|.